Skip to content

 Now on to the special tools for pinning out....

-The blocking boards, such as the ones by KnitPicks (affiliate link) will help you with a smooth surface to pin into, so you don't damage anything you have your project on for blocking.
+The blocking boards, such as the ones by KnitPicks (affiliate link) create a smooth surface to pin into, so you don't damage anything you have your project on for blocking.

 You'll need to block for a really long time

-You'll need to block for a really long time, because wool can take a long long time to form into their final shape and settle.
-We're talking, leaving it on the blocking board for a week straight time.
+You'll need to block for a really long time.
+This is because wool can take a long long time to form into their final shape and settle.
+We're talking, leaving it on the blocking board for a week straight amounts of time.

-I like to go the extra mile, and remove all my pins after that time, then leaving my lace project on the blocking mat for another day or two to settle.
-This is time intensive, and for lace, if you want it to have that open, stretched out effect, you'll need to do it every time you wash it.
+I like to go the extra mile, and remove all my pins after that time.
+Then, I'll leave my lace project on the blocking mat for another day or two to settle.
+Yes, I think this is time intensive, and for lace, if you want it to have that open, stretched out effect, you'll need to do it every time you wash it.

 (This, by the way, is why I advocate that you never stretch out your garments to "block them to size"-- it's way too much work to do it every single time.)